oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Summary**

-Red Hat Enterprise Virtualization clusters have a compatibility version.
-The cluster compatibility version indicates the features of Red Hat Enterprise Virtualization supported by all of the hosts in the cluster.
+oVirt clusters have a compatibility version.
+The cluster compatibility version indicates the features of oVirt supported by all of the hosts in the cluster.
 The cluster compatibility is set according to the version of the least capable host operating system in the cluster.

 <div class="alert alert-info">
 **Note:** To change the cluster compatibility version, you must have first updated all the hosts in your cluster to a level that supports your desired compatibility level.